stennety/mywebsite/_posts/2015-08-20-node-js-clustering-in-multi-cpu-environments.md

 ---
-layout: post
+layout: "post"
-title: Node.js clustering in multi CPU environments
+title: "Node.js clustering in multi CPU environments"
 ---

 Node.js is single threaded.
 To use the capacity of multi CPU environments clustering is needed.
 There are solutions already available, so just have a quick look at one of them.

 <!--more-->

 `throng` is the name of the package, accepts a function to initialize an instance and options, in the following example it requires the `app.js`.
 The first important option is the amount of instances.
 For Heroku use the environment variable `WEB_CONCURRENCY` contains of amount of CPUs or total ram / ram per instance.
 For other environments the fallback is the amount of CPUs.
 The second important option is the lifetime of each instance.